jenniupdates/PaySafe/README.md

 # PaySafe

 A new Flutter & Firebase project to create a more inclusive and safer payment journey for the blind and visually-impaired community.
+Also for Google Solution Challenge 2022

 ## Description